ACE-Foundation/ace-renaissance/use-cases/03-Biomass-Limits/README.md

 This makes W a **near‑upper‑range biological invariant** —
 a realistic target that healthy ecosystems can approach.

+#### Evidence, not proof

+ACE does not claim that the Waldenlind Constant (W) is “proven” in a mathematical sense.

+Instead, W is defined as a **testable biological invariant**:

+- independent data from forests, grasslands, regenerative cropland and agroforestry all converge toward the same long‑term range (≈0.5–1.0 t C ha⁻¹ yr⁻¹)
+- no stable systems are observed an order of magnitude above this range
+- W can be **falsified** if robust, long‑term data consistently show a different invariant level

+In other words:
+ACE does not prove W — it **shows that W exists as a recurring pattern in real ecosystems**, and leaves it open for others to confirm, refine, or falsify.

 #### ACE‑Value per Hectare

 ACE uses the Waldenlind Constant as the baseline biological flux: